hasindu2008/f5c/README.md

 On Arch Linux: sudo pacman -S hdf5
 On OS X : brew install hdf5
 ```
-If you cannot install HDF5 system wide, you can build it locally by skipping `scripts/install-hts.sh` and `./configure`.
+If you skip `scripts/install-hts.sh` and `./configure` HDF5 will be compiled locally.
+It is a good option if you cannot install HDF5 system wide.
 However, building HDF5 takes ages.

 Building from the Github repository additionally requires `autoreconf` which can be installed on ubuntu using `sudo apt-get install autoconf automake`.
 Other building options are detailed [here](building.md).